vantuan88291/react-native-geofencing-unlimited/README.md

 `enableHeadless: false` is the single biggest simplification available — take it if your app can tolerate delayed delivery.

+**On Expo, `enableHeadless: true` also needs `isAndroidForegroundServiceEnabled: true`** in the plugin props — see [Expo](#expo).
+The plugin strips the foreground-service permissions by default, and without them the service cannot start.

 For `enableHeadless: true`, register the task at **module scope in `index.js`**, outside the React tree — the headless bundle runs before any component mounts: